Magdalena Wolińska-Riedi: Personal life

 Wolińska-Riedi is married to a member of the Pontifical Swiss Guard and was married by Cardinal Joseph Ratzinger, who later became Pope Benedict XVI.
 She has lived and worked in Vatican City since 2003.
-She holds Vatican City citizenship through her marriage to her husband, thus making her one of 30 women to hold Vatican citizenship in the world.
+She holds Vatican City citizenship through her marriage to her husband, thus making her one of approximately 30 Vatican City women.
 She has two daughters, both of whom were baptized by Pope Benedict.